The Gut–Brain Connection: How Gut Health Shapes Mental and Physical Well-Being

 Modern research has continued to validate this idea, revealing that gut health plays a central role far beyond digestion alone.

 The gut–brain connection describes the constant, two-way communication between the digestive system and the nervous system.
-This communication influences how we digest food, regulate inflammation, respond to stress, and maintain emotional and cognitive balance.
+This communication influences digestion, inflammation, stress response, and emotional and cognitive regulation.

 Understanding how the gut and brain communicate—and what disrupts that communication—provides a clearer framework for addressing symptoms that don’t respond to isolated or symptom-based treatments.